 After Bangkok and Krabi, Koh Tao was our third and last stop of our two-week trip around Thailand.
 It was the perfect place to take a break from everyday life, to leave all your cares behind, and to calm down and rest.
 It was the perfect place to find peace and happiness.
 And it was the perfect place for wonderful beach strolls.
 In short: Koh Tao is a tropical dream.

 All in all, we stayed in two different hotels to give our vacation a little variety and to see different spots of the island.

 Where to stay in Koh Tao

-At first we stayed in the Simple Life Resort located at the southern end of Sairee Beach.
+At first, we stayed in the Simple Life Resort located at the southern end of Sairee Beach.
 Like the name says it’s very simple, but you can book diving and snorkeling courses at the reception.
-It has a small pool, a private beach and its own bar, but I recommend to go directly to Sairee Beach and in one of the beach bars to get an authentic atmosphere.
+It has a small pool, a private beach, and its own bar, but I recommend going directly to Sairee Beach and in one of the beach bars to get an authentic atmosphere.

 Beaches & environment

 You find several beaches in Koh Tao, but the best one is definitely Sairee Beach.
 There are not just cozy beach bars and beautiful hotels, but also hammocks and great palm trees to climb and take photos of.
 You can really come down and relax.